LdDl/Vehicle-Counter/README.md

 # VCounter
-This project is targeted for counting vehicles via different approaches: HaarCascade, BackgroundSubstraction MOG2 and BackgroundSubstraction KNN.
+This project is targeted for counting vehicles by different approaches (HaarCascade, BackgroundSubstraction MOG2 and BackgroundSubstraction KNN) with OpenCV.

 Grabbing and processing frames are separated into two threads (for improving perfomance, I hope...)